kyungjae-lee/engineers-notebook/portfolio/bare-metal-rtos.md

 ## Introduction

-Developing a real‐time operating system on the bare‐metal STM32F407‐Discovery board without using libraries
+Developed a real‐time operating system on the bare‐metal STM32F407‐Discovery board without using libraries

 This project is designed to be completed in the following 3 steps: